-- 1 Press the car symbol in the bottom bar and go to Settings. - 9 Go to Profiles → Accounts → Add new account. - 3 Press Add. - > You will see a list of possible accounts to add.
+- 1 Press the car symbol A in the bottom bar and go to Settings. - 2 Go to Profiles → Accounts → Add new account. - 3 Press Add. - > You will see a list of possible accounts to add.

-Select the account you want to add and follow the instructions in the display.
+4 Select the account you want to add and follow the instructions in the disp lav.
+4 ocioot tile account you want to add and remove the motivations in the disp ı cı yı